Crafts | Make Canvas Photo Prints

-Black and white photos transferred to canvas are a unique alternative to hanging photos in frames.
-Canvas boards add texture and depth to photographs, and the transfer method used in this project leaves images looking weathered and aged—this gives the photos additional character and charm.
+Canvas photo prints — black and white photos transferred to canvas — are a unique alternative to hanging photos in frames.
+Canvas boards add texture and depth to photographs, and the transfer method used in this project leaves images looking weathered and aged, which gives the photos additional character and charm.
 When words are included on the boards you end up with wall décor that combines image and inspiration.
 The boards also make beautiful handmade gifts.

 - Canvas boards– these can bought individually or in packs, as well as in varying sizes.
 The size is up to you.
 I used 8 1/2″ x 11″.

 - Gel Medium

 - Photos that have been converted to black and white (photo programs have editting options for changing photos to black and white) and then printed onto plain white paper using a laser printer.
 Do not use photo paper.

 - Vinyl or paper letters in large font